fiberplane/fp/docs/developer_guide.md

 ## Interactive usage

-It is required that every command is being able to be executed by only using the CLI's flag.
+It is required that every command should be executed only by using the CLI's flag.
 This is to support scripting.
 It is also _highly_ recommended to support interactive methods of getting the parameters.
 This can be a simple text input or a select.